 Abjuring Knight.
-Starting at 7th level, you may cast the dispel magic and counterspell spells with one less mana point, and always have it prepared.
-These do not count against the normal limit of spells prepared.
-Furthermore, if you target a creature with either spells, they suffer the distracted condition for 1 minute.
-They may attempt a Stamina saving throw against your spell DC to end the effect at the beginning of their turn every round.
+Starting at 7th level, you may cast the dispel magic and counterspell spells with one less mana point, and always have them prepared.

 You may also throw a two-bladed sword, treating it as a thrown weapon with a range of 10/30 feet.
 This may deliver melee strikes at range, and the two-bladed sword returns after the attack roll is resolved, but allowing for only one melee strike every round.

 Feedback.
-At 10th level, whenever you dispel or counterspell a magical effect from a creature, you destroy 1 point of mana per spell level you used.
-Each mana point burned deals 2 arcane damage to the target.
+At 10th level, whenever you dispel or counterspell a magical effect from a creature, you destroy 2 mana points per spell level you used.
+Each mana point burned deals 1d4 arcane damage to the target.

 If you dispel an effect from an ally, you may manifest one of the following effects:

-Direct the mana-burning effect to any hostile creature within 30 feet of you.
+You can direct the mana-burning effect to any hostile creature within 30 feet of you.
 This is negated on a successful a Spirit saving throw against your Spell save DC.

-Gain a bonus to melee and thrown weapon damage rolls equal to the highest-spell level your dispelled or counterspelled.
+You can gain a bonus to melee and thrown weapon damage rolls equal to the highest-spell level you dispelled or counterspelled.
 The bonus decreases by 1 point at the end of your turn every round until it reaches 0.

 Steal Magic.
 At 15th level, you may transfer a dispelled or counterspelled magical effect to another eligible creature within 30 ft.
 This does not require an action.
 The new target is entitled a saving throw, or you must succeed on an attack roll to affect them (as if you cast the initial spell).